 It has been estimated that Luxor contains about a third of the most valuable monuments and antiquities in the whole world, which makes it one of this planet’s most important tourist sites.
 Monuments such as The Luxor Temple, Karnak Temple, the Valley of the Kings, the Valley of the Queens, Deir El-Bahri (the Mortuary Temple of Hatshepsut), the worker's village at Deir El-Medina, the list goes on and on and on.
-Though most visitors will stay for just a few days, it would take a substantial amount of time to visit everything in this amazing town.
+Alhough most visitors will stay for just a few days, it would take a substantial amount of time to visit everything in this amazing town.

 Once known as Thebes, Luxor’s importance in ancient Egyptian history cannot be denied.
-It was the religious capital almost all throughout the Pharaonic period which is why the town is dominated by the two temples: the Temple of Luxor and the immense Temple of Karnak - the world’s largest temple complex.
+It was the religious capital almost all throughout the Pharaonic period which is why the town is dominated by the two temples: the Temple of Luxor and the immense Temple of Karnak: the world’s largest temple complex.

-Dedicated to Amun Ra, the Temple of Karnak was constantly expanded by successive pharaohs, each adding his, or her, tribute to the god.
+Dedicated to the ancient Egyptian god Amun Ra, the Temple of Karnak was constantly expanded by successive pharaohs, each adding his, or her, tribute to the god.
 The site dates back to the Middle Kingdom under the reign of Mentuhotep (11th Dynasty), but most of what can be seen today are from the New Kingdom.
 Other parts of the complex include sites dedicated to Mut, the wife of Amun Ra, and their son Khonsu.

 Most people know that Luxor was once Thebes, but “Thebes” was not what the ancient Egyptians called it.
 Ancient texts show that it was called T-apt, “The Shrine”, with the ancient Greeks calling it Tea Pie.
 The Arabs had problems with pronunciation and so it became Thebes to them.
-The name vanished then as the area submitted to the desert and then by the 10th-century Arab travelers thought the ruins were of grand buildings so started to call it Al-Oksour, or “site of the palaces” which slowly became Luxor.
+The name vanished then as the area submitted to the desert and then by the 10th-century Arab travelers thought the ruins were of grand buildings so started to call it Al-Oksour, or “site of the palaces” which evtnually became Luxor.

-Luxor International Airport is located 6km (4 miles) east of the city and can be reached from most countries around the world, though it is most popular for charter flights.
+Luxor International Airport is located 6km (4 miles) east of the city and can be reached from most countries around the world, although it is most popular for charter flights.
 From here you can also fly to most of the main cities and towns in Egypt, as well as arriving from them.
-EgyptAir runs daily flights from Cairo to Luxor, as well as Luxor to Cairo, which take, on average, about 50 minutes.
+EgyptAir runs daily flights from Cairo to Luxor, as well as Luxor to Cairo, which only take, on average, about 50 minutes.

 Luxor is situated on the main Cairo to Aswan railway line and has a modern station in El-Mahata Square.
-Services to both Cairo and Aswan are quite frequent, though restriction on tourists are in place right now which allows them to only use the sleeper service or the trains either side of them.
+Services to both Cairo and Aswan are quite frequent, although restriction on tourists are in place right now which allows them to only use the sleeper service or the trains to either side of them.

 A video blog about Luxor:

-Today, Luxor is split into two by the River Nile.
+Today, Luxor is split in two by the River Nile.
 These two areas are known as the East Bank (where the town lies) and the West Bank.
 Though this was also true in ancient times, the two parts were called the City of the Living (East Bank) and the City of the Dead (West Bank).
-Like most of the River Nile, the western side tends to be more desert, with the eastern side having far more arable land, and so settlement sites tended to favor this latter side.
+Like most of the River Nile, the western side tends to be more desert terrain, with the eastern side having far more arable land, and so settlement sites tended to favor this latter side.